Idoldou/bilibili-course-of-face-recognition-/README.md

 # bilibili-course-of-face-recognition-
-Python, AI, For a stater
+Python, AI, For a starter
+UoM postgraduate student, communication and signal processing This course begin at 2020/05/28